CDC changes school guidance, allowing desks to be closer

 Last year, the CDC advised that one way for schools to operate safely was by keeping children 6 feet apart, the same standard applied to workplaces and other settings.

 In contrast, the World Health Organization suggested 1 meter — a little over 3 feet — was sufficient in schools.
-The American Academy of Pediatrics says to desks should be spaced 3 feet apart and “ideally” 6 feet.
+The American Academy of Pediatrics says desks should be 3 feet apart and “ideally” 6 feet.

 The CDC guidance was problematic for many schools that traditionally had 25, 30 or more children per classroom in closely grouped desks.
-Some schools adopted complicated, hybrid scheduling, that might, for example, have half a class come to school on some days and the other half on other days.
+Some schools adopted complicated scheduling that might, for example, have half a class come to school on some days and the other half on other days.

 The Ridley School District in suburban Philadelphia took steps like that to follow the 6-foot guideline after the CDC emphasized it last summer.
 But neighboring communities went with 3 feet, “and we’re not seeing the data really reflect a different spread rate,” said Lee Ann Wentzel, the district’s superintendent.

 The district had already decided to shift to 3-foot distancing starting next month and invite all students to attend five days a week.
-But Wentzel said she was glad to hear of the change in CDC guidance because it will be easier to explain and defend the district’s decision.
+But Wentzel said she was glad to hear of the change in CDC guidance because that will make it easier to explain and defend the district’s decision.

 A recent study in Massachusetts looked at infections of students and staff members in schools that used the 3-foot standard and those that used the 6-foot one.
 It found no significant difference in infection rates.